ximiximi423/test-issue1/.github /ISSUE_TEMPLATE /MCP_issue_template.md

 ---
-name: Bug Report
+name: Bug Report of MCP/API problem
-about: Report a bug to help us improve the project.
+about: Report a bug to help us reproduce and fix the problem.
 title: "[Bug]: "
 labels: ["bug", "triage"]
 ---